 Within an hour of this conversation I was told that a senior Probation Officer was trying to find me a placement in another Approved Premises.

-On the Friday morning I had an appointment in Newhaven to meet a charity from Lewes called Homelink Lewes who give interest free loans to people in the Lewes area who are at risk of homelessness to help with bonds and Rent in advanced.
+On the Friday morning I had an appointment in to meet a charity called Homelink who give interest free loans to people in the area who are at risk of homelessness to help with bonds and Rent in advanced.
 I was assessed by them there and then and offered a £1000 interest free loan to help me avoid homelessness.

 So on Monday 15th I attended the Probation office in Guildford as instructed and waited in their waiting room for an hour and half (convinced I was about to be recalled) and eventually was told I had a place in the Guildford Probation Hostel till the following Friday 19th.
-This of course would then mean I am not entitled to the £1000 interest free loan from Homelink and I am now in Surrey and not Sussex.
+This of course would then mean I am not entitled to the £1000 interest free loan from Homelink and I am now in a different county .

 I left probation and went to the hostel.

-On the Following Friday morning I was given a letter by the hostel to give to the council stating I was now homeless, and was given a rail warrant (at my request) to Brighton.
-I was told I had to attend Guildford Probation Office before boarding the train to Brighton.
+On the Following Friday morning I was given a letter by the hostel to give to the council stating I was now homeless, and was given a rail warrant (at my request).
+I was told I had to attend Guildford Probation Office before boarding the train.
 Because I couldn’t afford to hire another car to move my things and because I was being made homeless, I left all my property and the AP agreed to store it for me in the short term in their garage, so I left with the clothes I was stood up in and my laptop bag.

 Probation told me they had approved the “Studio Flat” as the Police PPU (Public Protection Unit) had spoken to the estate agent and as it was self contained it was OK.